Pali Proper Names - D -

 Order a walking-stick (ālambana) made from a forest bamboo-tree (Ap.i.283;

 repeated at ii.456).
-He is probably identical with Kumāputtasahāya.
+He is probably identical mit Kumāputtasahāya.

 ThagA.i.103.